 Base Metal tracks metal type and how many virtual coupons have been used and their cumulative weight.
-Note that plate 3/8" includes groove joints as well as T-joints, while plate 10GA. and 1/4" includes both T-joints and practice plates.
 Base metal screens are separated by metal type for Mild Steel, Aluminum and Stainless Steel.

 Gas tracks how much virtual gas has been used.